EEN421/EEN421.github.io/_posts/PowerBI & Log Analytics Workspace.md

 <br/><br/>

  > &#128161; Real Talk:
-Right about now you’re probably asking yourself *“So I have to edit line 2 in the original query and re-run it, export the M query, then import each data set into PowerBI?
-What a DRAG!”* …and you’d be right… **so lets streamline this!**
+Right about now you’re probably asking yourself *“So I have to edit line 2 in the original query and re-run it, export the M query, then import each data set into PowerBI every time? **... that’s not optimial..."** …and you’d be right, so lets **streamline this!***

 <br/><br/>